-Networking virtually during a global pandemic
+Here’s how you can network virtually during a pandemic

-As businesses continue to adapt and evolve with the new realities of remote work in light of the COVID-19 pandemic, professionals are left relying on virtual networking to facilitate office social behaviors.
+As businesses continue to adapt and evolve with the new realities of remote work in light of the pandemic, professionals are left relying on virtual networking to facilitate office social behaviours.
 That ranges anywhere from staying in touch with team members to forging new work relationships.
 For many working from their home office, the need to be social goes beyond work — it can help mitigate the creeping feelings of isolation.

 Afternoon coffees, happy hour drinks and other activities are largely on hold and that’s left networking options limited almost entirely to online interactions.
 For some, the transition can be challenging; for others, online communication can be an effective way to strengthen professional networks.